sustentarea/logoclim/README.md

 Unit](https://www.uea.ac.uk/groups-and-centres/climatic-research-unit)
 at the [University of East Anglia](https://www.uea.ac.uk/).
-It provides monthly averages for minimum temperature, maximum temperature, and total precipitation..
+It provides monthly averages for minimum temperature, maximum temperature, and total precipitation.

 Learn more [here](https://www.worldclim.org/data/monthlywth.html).

 #### Future Climate Data

-This series includes 12 monthly data points from downscaled climate projections derived from [CMIP6](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6) models for four future periods: 2021-2040, 2041-2060, 2061-2080, and 2081-2100.
+This series includes 12 monthly data points for each year from downscaled climate projections derived from [CMIP6](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6) models for four future periods: 2021-2040, 2041-2060, 2061-2080, and 2081-2100.
 The